erelsgl/badkan/README.md

     git clone https://github.com/SamuelBismuth/badkan.git

-Create a firebase account if you doesn't have one.
+Create a FireBase account if you don't have one.

-Create a new firebase project:
+Create a new FireBase project:

-Open the Firebase console at https://console.firebase.google.com/.
+* Open the Firebase console at https://console.firebase.google.com/.

-Click "Add project".
+* Click "Add project".

-Add a project name and confirm.
+* Add a project name and confirm.

-After your project initialized, add a web app by clicking on "</>.
+After your project is initialized, add a web app by clicking on "</>".
-Copy all the script and paste it in the project at the next place: frontend-> util -> Firebase.js
+Copy the script code from the text box, and paste it in the file:

+    frontend/util/Firebase.js

 You need to replace the old script with the new one.

 If you want to add the feature "Sign in with GitHub" you need to enable the sign in method.